therobot/infisical-opentofu-post/README.md

 Once you completed this section you should have an Infisical project named `myapp-confidential`, the infisical CLI configured, and our example infra repo.

-## Creating a Machine Identity and exposing it to Open Tofu
+## Creating a Machine Identity and exposing it to OpenTofu

 An Infisical machine identity is an entity that symbolizes a workload or application needing access to different resources within Infisical.
 Think of it as an IAM user in AWS or a service account in GCP.
-We are going to create one and expose it as environment variables for Open Tofu.
+We are going to create one and expose it as environment variables for OpenTofu.

 In the Infisical web admin interface, in the Sidebar got to: Admin > Access Control.
 Find and click "Machine Identities" and then "Create Identity".